Linus2punkt0/bluesky-crossposter/README.md

+# Mk 2

+Version 2 of the crossposter has now been release in beta, found under the crossposter-mk2-beta branch.
+The new version contains a bunch of new options, along with fixes and restructuring.
+To start using the new version I recommend making a new, separate installation and transferring yout settings and database to the new version.

 # bluesky-crossposter

 The Bluesky Crossposter is a python script that when running will automatically post your bluesky-posts to mastodon and twitter, excluding responses and reposts.
 The script can handle threads, quote posts of your own posts, and image posts, including alt text on images.